AttackOnJasper/University-notes/psych253/psych253.md

 ### Important difference: Self-perception - no arousal; Cognitive dissonance - arousal due to conflict
 - How to check if aroused?
 	- Dissonance and pill study (Zanna & Cooper 1974)
+		- arousal differ in high choice group (perceived / illsory control)
 		- nervous pill group -> attribute dissonance to pill -> no attitude change
 		- hidden effect pill group -> attitude change a little
 		- calm pill group -> attitude change a lot to resolve dissonance
 		- showed that arousal level matters -> cognitive dissonance is right
-	- Fazio, Zanna, Cooper 1977
-		- get an integration of 2 theories
+	- Fazio, Zanna, Cooper 1977: try to get an **integration of 2 theories**
-		- latitude of acceptance: e.g. 10% tuition increase or 3% tuition increase
+		- **latitude of acceptance** (临界点) e.g. 10% tuition increase or 3% tuition increase
 		- no arousal within latitude of acceptance (self-perception), and vice versa
 		- most attitude change when high choice & no booth (no explanation / reward)

 ### Self and Dissonance
-- Self-affirmation theory
-	- Self concept is threatened -> need to change the attitude to remove the threat
+- Self concept is threatened -> dissonance -> need to change the attitude to remove the threat
+- Self-affirmation & dissonance
 	- Self identity can buffer from self-threat
 	- White coat scientists study (Steele, Hopp and Gonzales)
 - Self-threat has different effects on people with differnt self-esteem
 	- CD rating study: people with low self-esteem shows more dissonance
 	- only get dissonance when there might be negative consequences

 ### Attitude Behavior Consistency
 - Attitudes not always predict behaviors (e.g. trump建长城)